What is Esri Collector and Survey123?

 Esri Collector and Survey123 are the one-two punch for data collection in the field.

 Collector is the backbone of all Esri’s field apps.
-It enables you to use maps anywhere for inspections, surveys, and asset management.
+It enables you to use maps anywhere for inspections, field surveys, and asset management.

 By connecting to Survey123 from Collector, users can fill out survey forms through its interface.

 Both apps are available to download on Android or Apple for free through the app store.

 So let’s get an overview of both apps and some of their uses and applications.

 Esri Collector equips you with online and offline maps for field use.
 So that means if you’re away from cell phone coverage, you still have its functionality.